-The partnership between the Pan American Health Organization (PAHO) and the United States Agency for International Development (USAID) spans three decades and has been instrumental in advancing a multitude of public health goals in Latin America and the Caribbean (LAC) and improving access to quality health services for the most vulnerable populations in the region.
+The partnership between the Pan American Health Organization (PAHO) and the United States Agency for International Development (USAID) spans three decades and has been instrumental in advancing a multitude of public health goals in Latin America and the Caribbean (LAC) and improving access to quality health services for the most vulnerable populations.
+The collaboration between the two institutions has improved the health and lives of the people of the Americas, while also highlighting the need for innovative strategies to continue building on what has been achieved.

 Over the tenure of the PAHO/USAID collaboration, USAID’s financial investments in the Americas have filled in an important resource gap that has enabled PAHO to carry out technical cooperation and information exchange with priority Member States.
 Perhaps more significantly, this support has served as a catalyst for additional investments and co-financing of public health programs by national governments, moving USAID priority countries towards greater self-reliance.